HBevilacqua/neural_network_backprop_fromscratch/README.md

 Thanks to this, the error can be computed beetween expected outputs and predicted outputs.

 ## Glossary

-#### MLP - Multilayer perceptron
-A type of feedforward artificial neural network.

 #### Feedfoward neural network
 Neural network without cycle between neurons (ex: no connection between layer N and layer N-2).